DxUr/MamaChat/README.md

-## UDP BASE CHAT BOX WRITTEN IN PURE C
+# UDP BASE CHAT BOX WRITTEN IN PURE C
-# Note this works just in LINUX/UNIX-LIKE SYSTEMS(FREEBSD...)
+## Note this works just in LINUX/UNIX-LIKE SYSTEMS(FREEBSD...)

-# Time:
+## Time:
     - Started       31/10/2023 11:00 PM
-    - Finished      01/11/2023 06:30 PM (still writing this REDMI)
+    - Finished      01/11/2023 06:30 PM (still writing this READMI)

-# Features:
+## Features:
-    - No dependencies.
+    1. No dependencies.
-    - Plug and Play.
+    2. Plug and Play.
-    - Enjot it.
+    3. Enjot it.

-# Note:
+## Note:
     - I decided to make a Game then I see that enven the server is over kill so i stop.
     - I did not use the heap, as I do not want to debug segmentaion faults
     - I use simple model